 While some students wait until graduation is just a few weeks away, others have jobs lined up months before their peers start searching.
 And a recent EAB research study suggests that those students are at a big advantage.
 When a student starts thinking about post-college employment may have a material impact on whether they are gainfully employed for the first five years after graduation.

 Learn what else our data scientists uncovered about what students can do to improve their post-college outcomes:

 As the public continues to question the value of college, post-graduate outcomes remain top of mind for students, parents, and administrators.
 However, this issue proves tricky to understand (and manage) for several reasons.
 First, there’s no uniform definition of a positive post-college outcome.
 For some it’s just a job, for others it’s a job that requires a bachelor’s degree or a position related to a students’ field of study.
 Second, there’s limited research on factors that are positively correlated with success after college.

-At the request of many Student Success Collaborative members, EAB spent a year researching which activities, experiences, and decisions increase graduates’ chances of gainful employment.
-We surveyed 6,000+ alumni from five member colleges and universities—mostly large public schools—to better understand student outcomes.
+At the request of many Student Success Collaborative partners, EAB spent a year researching which activities, experiences, and decisions increase graduates’ chances of gainful employment.
+We surveyed 6,000+ alumni from five partner colleges and universities—mostly large public schools—to better understand student outcomes.